xkisxk/tp/docs/UserGuide.md

 ![](assets/ug/viewdeck.png)
 ### Editing a deck: `edit`
 Edits the name of the deck indicated by the index.
-`/d` denotes the index of the deck to be edited and `n` denotes the new name of the deck.
+`/d` denotes the index of the deck to be edited and `/n` denotes the new name of the deck.

 Format: `edit /d <index> /n <name>`